eldridgejm/panprob/_sources/parsers.rst.txt

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Suppose your LaTeX source uses a custom command called :code:`\\python` to represent inline Python code.
-This is not one of the default converters, but you can define a converter function to convert this command to a :class:`panprob.ast.InlineCode` node and pass it to :func:`parse`:
+This is not one of the commands understood by this parser by default, but you can define a converter function to convert this command to a :class:`panprob.ast.InlineCode` node and pass it to :func:`parse`:

 .. code-block:: python

-    from panprob.ast import InlineCode
+    from panprob.ast import InlineCode, Blob

     def convert_python(node, children):
-        return ast.InlineCode("python", "this")
+        return ast.Blob(children=[ast.InlineCode("python", "this")])

     latex = r"\python{x = 3 + 4}"

     tree = parse(latex, command_converters={"python": convert_python})

+Note that we've placed the :class:`InlineCode` node inside a :class:`panprob.ast.Blob`; this is done because detecting paragraphs at parse time is difficult, so the parser instead uses :func:`panprob.postprocessors.paragraphize` to detect paragraphs from blobs after parsing.
+In general, all text that can be contained in a paragraph should be placed into a :class:`Blob` by your converter function.

 Gradescope Markdown
 -------------------